 People in Western North Dakota take no second place when it comes to honoring and remember veterans.
 All year-long.

-Today is the day in which Veterans Day is observed but the official Veterans Day was yesterday, November 11.
+Today is the day on which Veterans Day is observed, November 11.

 Medora has sometimes been called the most patriotic town in the state.
 It’s hard to say if that’s true, but certainly, on some days, it can feel like it — especially in mid-July when the town hosts veterans with special events and activities.